Cost of Living in Des Moines, IA

 Home to approximately 214,133 residents, Des Moines, IA has established itself as a mid-sized city within the Midwest.
 The community's overall cost of living index registers at 88.5 — a figure that marks it as a relatively affordable city by national standards.
 Because the national baseline sits at 100, every point of difference translates directly into percentage-point savings or premiums on everyday expenses.
 Residents of Des Moines therefore pay roughly 11.5 percent less than the average American for housing, groceries, healthcare, and other essentials.
 Household incomes in the area reach a median of $52,251 annually, which is $22,329 lower than the nationwide median of $74,580.
 The cost advantage partially compensates for lower wages, keeping the effective standard of living competitive with cities that sport higher salaries but steeper prices.

-Housing Costs in Des Moines
+Housing Costs in Des Moines, IA

-Monthly Expenses and Budget Breakdown
+Monthly Expenses and Budget Breakdown in Des Moines, IA

-Des Moines for Different Lifestyles
+Living in Des Moines, IA: Different Lifestyles

 Is Des Moines, IA Right for You?